Kuann/devday-azure/README.md

 When your application is on cloud.
 Monitoring is much easier than ever.

-Azure offer you many cool features for monitoring your applications.
+Azure offers you many cool features for monitoring your applications.

-Try to
+Try to:

 1. See how Azure lets you know when there are errors.
 2. Collect error logs.